CLARIAH/clariah-plus/README.md

 This repository will hold important deliverables such as specifications and technical requirements we agree upon for the project as a whole.

-The issue tracker associated with this github repository is the main place to hold tickets regarding CLARIAH-PLUS project planning.
-On top of this we use GitHub Projects to organize tickets in various kanban boards to guide our shared development process.
+The [issue tracker](https://github.com/CLARIAH/clariah-plus/issues) associated with this github repository is the main place to hold tickets regarding CLARIAH-PLUS project planning.
+On top of this we use [GitHub Projects](https://github.com/orgs/CLARIAH/projects?type=beta) to organize tickets in various kanban boards to guide our shared development process.
+The composition of our various [teams](https://github.com/orgs/CLARIAH/teams) can also be consulted via GitHub.

 ## Table of Contents